Elnaz-Azizi/G54_ToDo_APP/README.md

 ![todo_app.png](img/todo_app.png)

 ## Objective
-This is a simple yet functional Todo Application built using Spring Boot and JPA.
-The app allows users (persons) to manage tasks, track completion status, and monitor due dates.
+We will build a Todo Application using Spring Boot and JPA.
+The app allows persons to manage tasks, track completion status, and monitor due dates.
 Tasks can be assigned to specific users or left unassigned.
-The application automatically records creation and update timestamps for each task.
-It is designed with a clean architecture and follows best practices in Java development.

 ### Class Diagram